 Success would require an occupation administration as in-tune with local inhabitants and responsive to their needs as they would be loyal to the occupying power – somewhat like Lawrence of Arabia – and fully responsible for local administration.
 The sooner this is done and the less interference from doctrinaire intruders ignorant of local traditions and language, the less difficult it would be.
 No tactical compromise, ideological intervention or strategic delay would be allowed.

-Finally, the survival chances of a local guerilla force and of its eventual victory over an aggressor are virtually guaranteed by the military support of an adjacent country immune for whatever reason to follow-up invasion.
+Finally, the survival chances of a local guerilla force and of its eventual victory over an aggressor are virtually guaranteed by the military support of an adjacent country immune to follow-up invasion for whatever reason.
 If your country plans to wage a counter-insurgency campaign, plan to invade and occupy its friendly neighbors and their friendly neighbors and so on…

 These are Learner military doctrines that conventional generals and their civilian leaders must teach themselves from scratch.